-Nagi, signifying the "calm of the sea," stands as a renovated haven for a young married couple and their child within a 30-year-old apartment complex.
-This living space underwent a profound metamorphosis, undergoing a comprehensive remodel that introduced new materials and forms to the pre-existing structure.
-The residence, bathed in a serene ambiance, is adorned with a 70% diluted white paint, setting the tone for tranquility.
+Nagi, meaning "calm of the sea," is a renovated sanctuary for a young couple and their child, nestled within a 30-year-old apartment complex.
+The space underwent a complete transformation, introducing new materials and forms to the existing structure.
+A serene ambiance pervades the home, set by the use of 70% diluted white paint that evokes a sense of calm and lightness.

 Title: Nagi